Blog

 Required Landlord Disclosures in the State

 The following are some important disclosures that as per state regulations, you must provide a prospective tenant.
-Landlord responsibilities in California include abiding by these rules.
+Landlord responsibilities include abiding by these rules.

 Lead-Based Paint Disclosure